 Let’s be clear: a person who has challenges focusing is not doomed.
 In fact, these types of thinkers excel in many fields, often careers requiring creativity.
-The mother of Olympian Michael Phelps’s put him on a swim team to address his high energy and inability to focus.
+Michael Phelps’s mother put him on a swim team to address his high energy and inability to focus.
 Exercise calmed him and helped him focus.
 Other well-known successes include Olympian Simone Biles, actor Woody Harrelson and businessman billionaire Richard Branson.

 Tips for parents of students with learning and focusing challenges:

 - Make sure the student has a workspace that is quiet, organized and with minimal distractions.
 Also, work with your child to block out time for homework each night.
 This is the best way to support a students’ education.